patricka3125/ECS153FinalProject/meeting notes/meeting2.md

 Jonathan Hsu, Patrick Liao, Zaprin Ignatiev
 5/22/2019

-## Jonathan Hsu
+## Summary
-This week I implemented completed basic forum functionality.
+This week we implemented completed basic forum functionality.
 This includes setting up the server, database, writing the frontend and connecting it to the design.
-This week, I'm going to help out with implementing authentication and access control.
-I haven't encountered any issues so far.
+This week, we're going to continue implementing authentication and access control.
+We haven't encountered any issues so far.

-## Patrick Liao
-WIP

-## Zaprin Ignatiev
-WIP

 ## Trello
 https://trello.com/invite/b/PERFlN4o/4427563571f6da7cd31ba08c2198e5ad/ecs153-project